Jasper Gold successful in defending legally novel false imprisonment claim by prisoner recalled from release on licence - Jan 2026

 Selected Cases

-For families:- Inquest touching the death of EA: represented the family at a three day inquest examining the death of an 89-year-old woman who died after fracturing her skull in a fall at a care home.
+- Inquest touching the death of EA: represented the family at a three day inquest examining the death of an 89-year-old woman who died after fracturing her skull in a fall at a care home.
 The care home did not accept there had been failures in her supervision, but the Coroner found that lack of mandated supervision caused EA’s death, and added a neglect rider to her conclusion.
-She issues a Prevention of Future Deaths report identifying five separate areas of concern.
+She issued a Prevention of Future Deaths report identifying five separate areas of concern.

 - Inquest touching the death of CL: represented the family of a man who died by suicide.
 There were a range of errors in his care, including on triage and discharge.
 The Coroner issued two prevention of future deaths reports, including taking the rare step of issuing one report before the conclusion of the inquest.